 Yep, that’s right.
-There’s no avoiding stress this holiday season.
-Well, not in the way that you or most people think.
+There’s no “avoiding stress” this holiday season.
+Well, not in the way you may think or talk about stress.